parente/tott/doc/setup.rst

 Vagrant_ is an open source command line utility for managing reproducible developer environments.
 While we could use the VirtualBox GUI to juggle virtual machines, their settings, and their distribution, Vagrant hides the complexity as you'll see in the next section.

-First, however, you need to install Vagrant.
+First, however, you need to install Vagrant 1.4.1, the latest stable version tested for this meetup.

 #.
-Visit the Vagrant home page.
+Download the installer for your laptop operating system using the links below.

-#.
-Click the Download link.
+   * `Vagrant 1.4.1 for Windows hosts <https://dl.bintray.com/mitchellh/vagrant/Vagrant_1.4.1.msi>`_
-#.
-Choose the latest version of Vagrant at the top of the list.
+   * `Vagrant 1.4.1 for OS X hosts <https://dl.bintray.com/mitchellh/vagrant/Vagrant-1.4.1.dmg>`_
-#.
-Download the installer for your platform.
+   * `Vagrant 1.4.1 for Linux hosts <http://www.vagrantup.com/downloads.html>`_ (requires that you pick your distro)

 #.
 Run the installer, choosing all defaults.
 #.
 Reboot your laptop if prompted to do so when installation completes.